zeromtmu/pydbsnp/README.md

 pip3 install --user pydbsnp
 ```

-Once the python package is installed, download and index the dbSBP VCF data:
+**Step 2:** Once the python package is installed, download and index the dbSBP
+VCF data:

 ```sh
 pydbsnp-download